ninjaframework/ninja/ninja-core/src/site/markdown/documentation/basic_concepts/controllers.md

 </pre>

-The important conventions are that a controller method must return a "Result".
+The important conventions are that a controller method must return a <code>Result</code>.
 A result is in short just an object that holds response codes, content to render, headers and cookies that should be returned to the visitors of your website.

-Results with the "s" at the end is a convenience class that allows you to generate a configured result.
+<code>Results</code> with the "s" at the end is a convenience class
+that allows you to generate a preconfigured <code>Result</code>.
-For instance Results.html() will tell Ninja to render a html page.
-There is also Results.json().
+For instance <code>Results.html()</code> will tell Ninja to render a html page.
+But you can also render json and other results.

 By convention controllers live in the package "controllers".